MightyPork/sbmp/spec/FRAMING_LAYER.md

 - 16 - CRC16-IBM, generating polynomial:  x^16 + x^15 + x^2 + 1
 - 32 - CRC32 (ANSI)

 **If possible, CRC32 should be used.**

 Other types are intended for applications where certain type of CRC is already implemented for different purpose, and can be re-used.

-If an invalid or unknown checksum type is used, the receiver MUST discard the packet.
-Such condition is treated as a framing error.
+If an unknown checksum type is used, but the header XOR matches, the receiver may choose to accept the packet and ignore the checksum field.

 ## Shared serial line for SBMP and ASCII debug messages